 So, you’ve picked a winning gap year program to go overseas with.
 Right on!
 Your first question is probably, “how much does a gap year cost?”
 The cost of gap year programs vary from company to company, so it’s hard to give an average gap year cost.
 However, each program’s website will tell you exactly how much to pay to join.
 This amount will cover certain costs of being abroad like housing, in-country transportation, travel insurance, meals, trainings, and more.
 So, give the program info a thorough read so you know what gap year expenses will fall under your program’s fee.

 You’ll also need to budget and pay for any gap year costs that aren’t listed under your program’s fees.
 So, think about what else you’re gonna need (and want) while living it up overseas.
 Dying to see the Taj Mahal?
 Dreaming about a Moroccan desert tour?
 Or maybe you need to budget for round trip airfare and money for snacks during your days abroad.
 Research the costs of any extra stuff you might need while overseas and jot it all down on a list.
 Their total will give you an idea of how much more you need to budget for in addition to your program fee.

-Planning a solo gap year budget.
+Creating a budget for a solo gap year

 So, you’re the type who prefers to do things on your own.
 You’re cool with traveling independently and want control over every detail of your gap year itinerary, like your housing and day-to-day travel excursions.
 But you’re feeling a bit overwhelmed wondering, “how much does a gap year cost when I’m planning it on my own?”